-When Florio and other Democrats enacted the pension shift and subsequently cut state education aid, the NJEA endorsed 46 Republicans and three Democrats and put its full muscle behind flipping the legislature in the ensuing 1991 legislative election.
+tax dollars from state education aid to property tax relief, the NJEA endorsed 46 Republicans and three Democrats and put its full muscle behind flipping the legislature in the ensuing 1991 legislative election.
 The result: The NJEA was credited (and credited itself) with turning a Republican minority into a veto-proof Republican majority.
-69 The pension shift was post-poned and ultimately repealed.
+As noted in a national news report, "Most observers said the NJEA played the biggest role in turning Democratic majorities in the Assembly and Senate into veto-proof Republican majorities."
+The pension shift was postponed and ultimately repealed.

-Decades later, former Gov. Florio observed that the 1991 flip of the legislature and his subsequent reelection loss in 1993 "taught future governors two extraordinarily dangerous lessons about New Jersey politics: Don't mess with the teachers, and if you raise taxes you'll get the boot."70 Neither Democrats nor Republicans forgot the lessons.
+Decades later, former Gov. Florio observed that the 1991 flip of the legislature and his subsequent reelection loss in 1993 "taught future governors two extraordinarily dangerous lessons about New Jersey politics: Don't mess with the teachers, and if you raise taxes you'll get the boot."74

+Neither Democrats nor Republicans forgot the lessons.

-In 1992, the NJEA-friendly legislature granted the NJEA its "top legislative priority"71: the long-sought expansion of fully paid retiree health care to education support personnel, which passed by an overwhelming majority.
+The NJEA Helps to Erode Pension Assets.
+In 1992, the NJEA-friendly legislature granted the NJEA its "top legislative priority"75: the long-sought expansion of fully paid retiree health care to education support personnel, which passed by an overwhelming majority.
 To fund this expansion, lawmakers started the lamentable and ultimately destructive practice of using pension asset surpluses to offset required pension contributions.
-The law revalued pension assets to market value rather than book value, generating a \$5 billion increase in assets.
+The law revalued pension assets to market value rather than book value, generating a \$5 billion increase in the value of the assets.
 This windfall was used to fund a reserve for the new health benefits, refund prior employer pension payments, and lower present contributions.
 The law also raised the investment return assumption to 8.75 percent from 7 percent.
-This higher rate was used to discount the liabilities, thus lowering required contribution rates.
-In total, there was a \$1.5 billion reduction in state and local pension contributions over two years.72
+This higher rate was used to discount the liabilities, thus further lowering required contribution rates.
+In total, there was a \$1.5 billion reduction in state and local pension contributions over two years.76

 More of the Same Under a Republican Governor.
 In 1993, Republican Christine Whitman was elected governor, giving the Republicans full control of state government.
 To fund the income tax cuts she had campaigned on, Whitman changed the accounting method for determining the amount of required pension contributions.
-The new method essentially back-loaded required contributions into the future, thereby reducing present contribution levels.73 This saved the state money upfront.
+The new method essentially back-end-loaded required contributions into the future, thereby reducing